bpfman/bpfman/docs/getting-started/building-bpfman.md

 ## Clone the bpfman and bpfman-operator Repositories

 You can build and run bpfman from anywhere.
-For simplicity throughout this documentation, all examples will assume `$HOME/src/bpfman/` and `$HOME/src/bpfman-operator/`. bpfman-operator only needs to be cloned if deploying in Kubernetes.
+For simplicity throughout this documentation, all examples will reference `bpfman/` and `bpfman-operator/` to indicate which repository is being used. bpfman-operator only needs to be cloned if deploying in Kubernetes.

 ```